-First things first, you’re going to need a turntable if you don’t already own one.
-You can spend a lot of money on a turntable if you want, but a model like the Audio-Technica AT-LP60X costs less than $100 and will still get you quality sound.
+First things first, you're going to need a turntable if you don't already own one.
+You can spend a lot of money on a turntable if you want, but a model like the Audio-Technica AT-LP60X (above) costs around $100 and still gets you quality sound.

 You'll also need something to amplify the turntable's signal and either headphones or speakers.
 Your home A/V receiver will handle this, but there is one important thing to keep in mind: unless your receiver has a bespoke Phono input for a record player, the volume will be very low.

 To get around this, you can use a preamp.
-Some turntables, like the AT-LP60X listed above, include a switchable built-in preamp so you can easily use them with your home stereo.
-If your turntable doesn’t have a built-in preamp, you can buy a phono preamp from $50 and up.
+Some turntables, like the AT-LP60X, include a switchable built-in preamp so you can use them with your home stereo.
+If your turntable doesn't have a built-in preamp, you can buy a phono preamp for around $50 or so.

 Where to Buy Vinyl Records